QEF/SternheimerGW/test-suite/overview.md

 real axis.
 In the first part, we use the padecont flag to go to the real axis, in the second part, we restart and use the paderobust flag.

-The following SGW features are tested by this case
+The following SternheimerGW features are tested by this case

 * system with a gap
 * evaluate the dielectric function on the imaginary axis